SalesVu POS Review

 - Generate invoice reports.

-- Can create reoccurring billing and can change between monthly and weekly.
+- You can create reoccurring billing and can change between monthly and weekly.
 The feature is great for businesses with memberships.

 - Employee Management: